-Grade point average of 4.00 Incompletes An Incomplete (I) may be recorded for a student carrying a passing grade in a class until near the end of the semester and then, because of substantiated cause beyond the student's control, was unable to take the final exam or complete a limited amount of term work.
-It is the student's responsibility to request an Incomplete or to consult with the instructor regarding the possibility of receiving an Incomplete.
-In addition to submitting an Incomplete, the instructor also will submit a grade to be recorded as a permanent grade in the course if the student fails to remove the Incomplete.
-Students are responsible for consulting with their instructor about the work to be completed.
-The instructor will file a detailed report of the work to be completed to allow the student to finish the course.
-The format of the report and the filing place are determined by each UW Colleges campus.
-The student must remove the Incomplete before the end of the next semester.
-If the student and instructor agree, an exception to the time limit may be made in writing to the campus Student Services Office.
-If the incomplete is removed within the time limit, it will be replaced by the tentative grade indicated by the instructor.
-Mid-term and Final Grades Usually by the end of the ninth week of the semester, mid-term grades will be made available to students informing them of their progress.
+Grade point average of 4.00 Mid-term and Final Grades Usually by the end of the ninth week of the semester, mid-term grades will be made available to students informing them of their progress.
 The specific mechanisms for collecting and distributing mid-term grades are determined by each UW Colleges campus.
 Final grades must be reported by instructors within four working days after the final exam.
-Final grades and any probationary or suspension action can be viewed online via a "View My Grades" function in PRISM at the end of the semester and/or summer session.
-Final Examinations Final examinations will be given at the time designated in the published exam schedule.
+Final grades and any probationary or suspension action can be viewed online via a "View My Grades" function in PRISM at the end of the semester and/or summer session and/or winterim.
+Final Examinations Final examinations will be given at the time designated in the exam schedule published in the campus course schedule.
 Students who have more than two exams on one day or two exams scheduled at the same time, must make arrangements at least one week in advance with one of the professors to take one examination at an alternate time.
 If informal arrangements cannot be made, the instructor in the class with the lowest enrollment shall provide an alternate examination time.